 Let’s look at some risk assessment definitions to make sure we’re all on the same page.
 NIST 800-30 provides the following definitions for threats, vulnerabilities, and impacts:

-That’s a mouthful so I like to shorten it to something like, an entity (person, place, group, thing, etc.) with the potential to cause harm.
+That’s a mouthful so I like to shorten it to “An entity (person, place, group, thing, etc.) with the potential to cause harm.”
 This is where the limits to what a potential threat could be become almost limitless.

-Likelihood is probably the most intuitive of these definitions but still can be a challenge because it’s so difficult to estimate.
+Likelihood is probably the most intuitive of these definitions but still can be a challenge because of its difficulty to estimate.
 With skydiving I could research statistics on injuries or number of deaths, but will that necessarily tell me how likely I am to be injured?
 Have I considered the experience level of the company I’m skydiving with, the weather, or thousands of other variables?
 Ultimately whether making important life decisions or doing a risk assessment, likelihood boils down to a subjective measure utilizing available evidence, experience, and judgment.

-So for shorthand we can say, an impact is the harm that results when a threat uses, triggers, or exploits a vulnerability.
+For shorthand we can say “An impact is the harm that results when a threat uses, triggers, or exploits a vulnerability”.
 So still thinking of going skydiving?
 This is where you would consider the potential impacts (i.e. breaking your legs, permanent emotional distress, death, etc.)